andrewschreiber/ezErr/README.md

 # Best practices around NSError
 If a Cocoa method returns both a BOOL success (or object) _AND_ an NSError, you should check the value of success or the existance of the object before looking at the NSError.

 To quote Apple docs, "When dealing with errors passed by reference, it’s important to test the return value of the method to see whether an error occurred...
 Don’t just test to see whether the error pointer was set to point to an error."
 This is because some Cocoa methods use the NSError you pass in as temporary memory, and will not reset your NSError to nil even upon success.
 Though I've never seen this phenomenon in a 3rd-party API, it's good to be safe.
-If the method only returns an NSError, however, you are expected to check it directly.